 1. Conduct research.

 Researching your market, your competitors, and your future customers will help you plan for success.
 Market research will help you determine your business idea’s immediate and long-term potential.
 In addition, the information you gather can be used when differentiating your brand, and when developing your marketing campaign.
-If you don’t have enough capital to hire a research firm, you can conduct research on the Internet.
+If you do not have enough capital to hire a research firm, you can conduct research on the Internet.
 Libraries, industry associations, and state agencies are also good resources.

 2. Write a business plan.